fcanas/OHMKit/README.md

 	OMMakeMappableWithDictionary([OMTestModel class], @{@"favorite_word" : @"favoriteWord", @"favorite_number" : @"favoriteNumber"});

-And now anywhere in your application, objects of the class `OMTestObject` can be hydrated with a dictionary form a service whose keys will be translated by the mapping dictionary you provided.
+And now anywhere in your application, objects of the class `OMTestObject` can be hydrated with a dictionary from a service whose keys will be translated by the mapping dictionary you provided.

 	OMTestModel *testModel = [[OMTestModel alloc] init];